dhruv-m-patel/lerna-monorepo-sample/web-app/README.md

-# starter-app
+# web-app

-A starter app for frontend projects with Typescript, material-ui and redux support
+A web application built with Typescript, React, Material-UI v4 and Redux

-## Project Structure
+## App Structure

 The application uses a fairly modern folder structure for project organization that goes into a universal react app.